Business & Economic Data

 • Consumer Spending (£9.10bn): Total market demand - what consumers actually spend

-• Formal Business Turnover (£5.78bn): Registered business supply - what formal businesses declare
+• Formal Business Turnover (£6.10bn, March 2025): Registered business supply - what formal businesses declare

-• VAT-Registered Only (£3.15bn): Large operators - businesses above £90k threshold
+• VAT-Registered Only (£3.15bn, 2022-23): Large operators - businesses above £90k threshold

 The gaps between these figures reflect legitimate below-threshold operators, measurement methodology differences, tips/gratuities, and some informal economy activity.
 None of these figures is "wrong" - they measure different aspects of the market.
+Note the Formal Business and VAT-Registered figures currently reference different years (2025 and 2022-23 respectively) — see the note in Section 3 for why, and what would be needed to align them.

 1. Market Size Analysis